Forms Rendering

 {inputError}

-Prints an error message for the form element, if it has one.
+Displays the error message for a form control, if one exists.
 The message is usually wrapped in an HTML element for styling.

-Avoiding rendering an empty element if there is no message can be elegantly done with n:ifcontent
+Preventing the rendering of an empty element when there is no message can be elegantly achieved using

 :